 Germany’s central position in the EU makes it an ideal location for logistics hubs and distribution centers in Europe.
 Serving over 82 million German citizens, 150 million consumers in nine neighboring countries and nearly 500 million EU residents, Germany is the direct link to Western and Eastern European markets.1

-Ecommerce in Germany continues to grow and is projected to reach $99.33 billion by 2018, promising great opportunities for online sales.3 As the second most populous nation on the continent and with the second largest ecommerce market in Europe, Germany offers an advantageous ratio of buyers to sellers and also has good fulfillment centers so you can get product to customer easily and quickly.
+Ecommerce in Germany continues to grow and is estimated at $99.33 billion for 2018, promising great opportunities for online sales.3 As the second most populous nation on the continent and with the second largest ecommerce market in Europe, Germany offers an advantageous ratio of buyers to sellers and also has good fulfillment centers so you can get product to customer easily and quickly.

 3 Quick facts